Gorthin/adrian88szymanski/README.md

 - 📄 This is my Portfolio: **https://github.com/adrian88szymanski**
 - ⚡ About me:
 <h4 align="left">**I love developing my skills and learning new things.
-For this reason, I started to learn programming using the Python language.

-While learning programming I liked it a lot, so much so that I thought about changing my career path.
-Encountering errors and problems while programming motivates me to solve them, and finishing a working script makes me extremely happy.

-Worked with:
-- Python 3.x
-- Django 2.x
-- HTML
-- GIT

-Other module:
-Pygame, matplotlib, plotly, os.path, requests, BeautifulShop, selenium, OPENPYXL, PyPDF2, python-docx, JSON, csv, time, datatime, SMTP, pillow, pyautogui
+I am currently working as an Integration and Test Engineer.
+I am interested in Machine Learning and Numerical Computing (Finite Element Method), I spend my free time training in this field.
+I am at the beginning of the road, but I hope that the willingness to learn will help me achieve my goal.

+Main: Python, Selenium
-Other: Linux, Bash, PyCharm.
+Other: Git, Linux, Bash, PyCharm, VSCode

 My goal:
-- Back-End (Python) Developer or Software Tester
+- Back-End (Python) Developer / Machine Learning Engineer developer / Numerical Computing (Finite Element Method) Developer

 I am currently learning: application testing using Robot Framework module.
 I am interested in Machine Learning and AI.

 I am comfortable working with Linux operating system and terminal writing simple scripts (Bash).
-I am looking to start a career as a software developer or tester using the Python language.

 Also: